--Degree in business/marketing/ management/ communication studies, PLUS one years relevant full-time employment in public relations OR
+- degree in business/marketing/ management/communication studies, plus one years full-time employment in PR

-- Two years relevant full-time employment in public relations, and the CAM Advanced Diploma in Marketing Communication OR
+- two years full-time employment in public relations*, and the CAM Advanced Diploma in Marketing Communication

-- LCCIEB 5 3rd Level subjects, including PR, Marketing, Advertising, Principles & Practice of Management, PLUS two years experience in public relations OR
+- LCCIEB 5 3rd Level subjects, including PR, Marketing, Advertising, Principles & Practice of Management, plus two years experience in PR

-- Four years relevant full-time employment in public relations and five GCSE passes, one of which must be in English Language
+- four years full-time employment in public relations* and five GCSE passes, one of which must be in English Language.

 Funding Information for International Students:

 section of the website. -

 Graduates of the University who hold a verified QMU undergraduate or postgraduate award and who are admitted to a postgraduate award of QMU will be eligible for a